 The bill also provides for patients to initially pay $50 for a medical marijuana identification card.

 That is a good overview of the states that have passed marijuana reform and the effect those reforms will have on residents.
-It is yet to been how those nine states adopting new reforms will affect their neighbors.
+It is yet to be known how those 10 states adopting new reforms will affect their neighbors.
 Will the neighboring states be effected and will that make marijuana reforms themselves in 2017?
-Also, with a new President being inaugurated in January, will the federal government change course on their federal drug enforcement polices?
+Also, with a new President, will the federal government change course on their federal drug enforcement polices?
 Although the future for the medical marijuana future seems bright, there are still a lot of unknowns.
 We hope this discussion of the states that passed marijuana reforms in 2016 helps you stay up to date on the latest marijuana industry news.